Trump Promises Tax Cuts, Less Red Tape — So Long As Businesses Stay In U.S.

 "I'm a very big person when it comes to the environment," Trump said.
 "But some of that stuff makes it impossible to get anything built."

-Trump sees both tax cuts and regulatory relief as way to make doing business in the United States more attractive.
+Trump sees both tax cuts and regulatory relief as ways to make doing business in the United States more attractive.

 "What we want to do is bring manufacturing back to our country," he said.
 "It's what the people wanted.
 It's one of the reasons I'm sitting here instead of somebody else sitting here."

-The United States has about five million fewer manufacturing jobs today than it did in 2000.
-The decline of high-paying factory jobs contributed to Trump's victory in rust belt states such as Pennsylvania, Ohio, and Michigan.
+The United States has about 5 million fewer manufacturing jobs today than it did in 2000.
+The decline of high-paying factory jobs contributed to Trump's victory in Rust Belt states such as Pennsylvania, Ohio and Michigan.

 "Some people would say that's not free trade," he added.
 "But we don't have free trade now," pointing to barriers that other countries often erect to block U.S. imports.